leonimanuel/air-out/README.md

 	$ bundle install

+This app shines when it has multiple users.
+To seed the database, run:

+	$ rake db:seed

 To start the server, execute:

 	$ shotgun

 Open your browser and navigate to the server address.
+You can sign up as a new user, but I suggest logging in as an existing user to get the full experience (email: billy@aol.com, password: greenbeans)

 ## Contributing